veeso/tui-realm/crates/tui-realm-stdlib/README.md

 ### Progress bar

-A progress bar.
+A progress bar or basically a gauge.
 The progress bar provides the possibility to show the current progress and to show a label above it.

 **Events**: